robstoll/atrium/README.md

 ```
 Notice that the impl-function is not an extension function as before
 because we do not want to pollute the API of `AssertionPlant<Int>` (of `Assert<Int>` respectively) with this function.
-We typically use `AssertionPlant` for impl-functions and `Assert` for API functions.
 In the above example we created a simple [DescriptiveAssertion](https://robstoll.github.io/atrium/latest#/doc/ch.tutteli.atrium.assertions/-descriptive-assertion/index.html)
 (`createAndAddAssertion` does the same under the hood)
 with a test which defines whether the assertion holds as well as a description (`IS_MULTIPLE_OF`) and a representation (`base`).